What To Do After a Divorce

 Tax Implications of Single Filing Status

 The reality of divorce is that it may not permanently separate your life from your former spouse.
-If you have children together, are receiving alimony, or have shared business assets, you may be required to continue interacting with your ex.
-If there are problems, it is important to address them immediately.
-This includes late payments for support, failing to follow the child custody schedule, or harassing phone calls or social media contact.
+If you are co-parenting, receiving alimony, or have shared business assets, you may be required to continue interacting with your ex.

 Thinking About Divorce?